 Drugs are another option for treating anxiety.
-There are myriad pharmaceutical treatments for generalized anxiety disorder, and some of them have serious drawbacks.
-For example, benzodiazepines are frequently prescribed for acute anxiety, but they can create physical dependance.
+There are myriad of pharmaceutical treatments and functional medicines for generalized anxiety disorder, and some of them have serious drawbacks.
+For example, benzodiazepines are frequently prescribed for acute anxiety, but they can create physical dependence.

 Various types of psychotherapy are also commonly prescribed for anxiety disorder, sometimes along with medications and sometimes alone.
+This could also be included in treating attention deficit disorder or ADD.
 There are several types of therapies that are considered appropriate for anxiety.
 Finding the right combination of medication and therapy can be a daunting and difficult task.

 It has also been studied in the context of treating chronic fatigue syndrome.
 In one study, researchers found that NAD+ was associated with a decrease in anxiety in people with chronic fatigue syndrome.

 Researchers are still deciphering exactly how NAD+ works within the human body.
 However, early studies show that it is well-tolerated and most side effects come from the infusion being given too quickly.

 Anxiety is treatable.
 You can live your life with less worry.
 If you’re one of the millions of Americans suffering from anxiety, and you haven’t found a treatment that helps.
 Give us a call now at (317) 606-8778, the call will reduce your anxiety.